 - Private donations of hygiene products, food, etc.

-- Volunteers.
-These organize charity activities (such as concerts or talks), offer workshops, free legal, medical and psychological consultations, social support and accompaniments, help in the distribution of supports at delivery points (the shelter, the Night Bus or the Heat Tents for example), and undertake social awareness campaigns.
+- Volunteers who organize charity activities, such as concerts or talks.
+They also offer workshops; free legal, medical and psychological consultations; social support and accompaniments; help in the distribution of support at delivery points (the shelter, night bus or heated tents, for example); and undertake social awareness campaigns.

-- Corporate volunteers, that is, partner organizations or companies that contribute with Nochlezhka in different and ingenious ways, such as:
+- Corporate volunteers, that is, partner organizations or companies that support Nochlezhka in different ways, such as:

-- Through the Express help fundraising network, an activity that has been negotiated for a long time with various cafes, bars and restaurants, where one day of each year they organize fundraising activities (concerts, donations, etc.) and deliver to the organization the profits collected from 1 or 2 drinks from their menu that they choose.
-In fact, other types of businesses have joined this campaign, such as the Lenta Supermarket chain, which selects and displays various products in its stores every year during the Day of the Homeless so that people can buy and donate them directly to the shelter.
+- The Express Help fundraising network.
+This network consists of various cafes, bars and restaurants.
+On one day of the year they organize fundraising activities and donate the money collected (from the sell of 1 or 2 of their products, for example) to Nocklezhka.
+In fact, other types of businesses have joined this campaign, such as the supermarket chain Lenta, which displays various products during the Day of the Homeless that people can donate directly to the shelter.
 Or the Hard Coin Barber Shop, which offers free haircuts and shaves one day a year.
-Nochlezhka in return advertises these businesses.
+In return Nochlezhka advertises these businesses.

 - Through collaboration agreements with other social organizations.
-Like Spasibo, which works collecting donations of used clothing, and channels part of them to Nochlezhka, in addition to supporting it with financing.
-Nochlezhka in turn channels to Spasibo the donations of clothing it receives.
-Or with companies like Pratchka.com, which supports them by providing free laundry services to homeless and people in need.
+One such agreement is with Spasibo, which collects used clothing and channels part of its collection to Nochlezhka, in addition to supporting it with financing.
+Nochlezhka in turn channels donations to Spasibo from the clothing it receives.
+Or Nochlezhzka’s agreement with Pratchka.com, a company that supports it by providing free laundry services to the homeless and people in need.

 - Street donation campaigns and donation collection boxes.

-To promote all these contributions, Nochlezhka organizes a party every year to celebrate the initiative’s birthday, in which it invites all its collaborators to thank them and inform them of the impact of their contributions.
-In order to maintain this communication and transparency and not lose their support, the organization also has personnel in charge of receiving interested parties and guiding them on the work of the organization.
+To promote such contributions, Nochlezhka holds an annual party to celebrate the initiative’s birthday.
+It invites its collaborators to thank them and communicate the impact of their contributions.
+To maintain such communication and transparency with supporters, the organization has personnel specifically in charge of receiving interested parties and guiding them on the work of the organization.

-The success of the shelter made it reflect on the steps to follow to ensure the sustainability of its initiative.
-The decision was to expand its impact with two strategies:
+The success of the shelter led it to consider steps needed to ensure the sustainability of its initiative.
+It decided to expand its impact through two strategies:

-- Establishing a study and research project to refine its model and share its experience with government and other organizations’ shelters: giving seminars and consulting, and preparing free personalized manuals to guide them in the implementation of its model.
-In addition, Nochlezhka launched an online system in 2018 to assist colleagues from other organizations in registering and tracking cases, and to guide them on how to support the homeless and the unregistered comprehensively — now several organizations in San Petersburg and other cities have followed Nochlezhka’s initiative by installing Heat Tents.
+- Establish a research project to refine its model and share its experience with the government and other shelters.
+They have done this by giving seminars and preparing free personalized manuals to guide organizations in the implementation of its model.
+Nochlezhka also launched an online system in 2018 to assist staff from other organizations in registering and tracking cases, and to guide them in how to comprehensively support the homeless and the unregistered.
+Now several organizations in St. Petersburg and in other cities have followed Nochlezhka’s initiative by installing Heat Tents.

-- Opening branches in various areas of Saint Petersburg and, recently, one in Moscow, where the government estimates a minimum of 15,000 homeless people (although some organizations maintain that the number is much higher).
-This expansion project to Moscow has suffered serious difficulties because the residents of the area where they originally tried to settle the new shelter violently opposed receiving this population in their neighborhood.
-Now (2019), the organization has found a new location and with the help of a small staff and a large group of volunteers it is trying it again, starting with activities that it considers will help reduce obstacles to its expansion plan — such as the distribution of food and awareness campaigns for the population.
+- Opening branches in various areas of St. Petersburg and one in Moscow, where the government estimates there are a minimum of 15,000 homeless people (although some organizations maintain that the number is much higher).
+The Moscow expansion project faced difficulties due to the opposition of residents near the proposed shelter.
+Now (2019), with a new location and with the help of a small staff and a large group of volunteers, it is trying it again, starting with activities that should help reduce obstacles to its expansion plan — such as the distribution of food, and awareness campaigns for the population.
 Although several organizations already offer humanitarian aid in Moscow, Nochlezhka believes that its presence will be a good contribution precisely because of its distinctive feature: comprehensive care for the homeless and people without residence registration.
-In addition, for the initiative, establishing a headquarters in Moscow is a strategy to increase its capacity for promotion, visibility and impact at the political and legal level in the capital of the country.
-This will certainly facilitate its work for the homeless and those without residence registration in the future, improving the conditions that lead them to that condition in the first place.
+A headquarters in Moscow will also help to increase its capacity for publicity, visibility and impact at the political and legal level in the country’s capital.
+This will aid its work for the homeless and those without residence registration in the future, by improving the conditions that lead them to that condition in the first place.